R4stl1n/r4stl1n.github.io/_posts/2015-8-5-SysAdmin-Openstack-Openvpn-Private.md

 configuration file for openvpn to our openvpn folder.

 {% highlight bash %}
-cd /etc/openvpn
+root@firewall:/etc/openvpn/easy-rsa# cd /etc/openvpn
-cp /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz .
-gunzip -d server.conf.gz
+root@firewall:/etc/openvpn# gunzip -d server.conf.gz
 {% endhighlight %}

 A file named "server.conf" should be in /etc/openvpn.
 There is quite a few changes we must make to this.
 {% highlight bash %}
-nano server.conf
+root@firewall:/etc/openvpn# nano server.conf
 {% endhighlight %}

 **First we have to set the correct protocol**